 It has a long battery life, up to 10 hours if you turn the heart rate monitor function off, and it’s easy to recharge.

 Basically, for the geocacher, the Forerunner is a GPS device that fits on the wrist.
 It weighs less than three ounces, is waterproof (can be in 1 meter of water for up to 30 minutes), and has a small screen with a built-in antenna.

 What Can You Use A Forerunner For?

 Geocaches are placed literally anywhere and everywhere all over the world.
-You’re sure to find several listed right in your own neighborhood.
-It’s a fact, geocaching will always be an fascinating sport because it provides different scenery, a new challenge and a different goal every time.
+You’re sure to find several listed rights in your own neighborhood.
+It’s a fact, that geocaching will always be a fascinating sport because it provides different scenery, a new challenge, and a different goal every time.

-It is also relatively easy to do, depending on the cache difficulty; and all you need is a GPS enabled device such as a forerunner, online access, and sense of adventure.
+It is also relatively easy to do, depending on the cache difficulty; and all you need is a GPS-enabled device such as a forerunner, online access, and a sense of adventure.

 Now, I would like to invite you to grab the Garmin Forerunner 305 at about half the going price: Click Here for a rock bottom price on the Forerunner 305 GPS.

 Garmin Forerunner 305 GPS Receiver With Heart Rate Monitor

 - Highly sensitive and uhre-like GPS receiver that provides exceptional signal reception;

 - 1-piece training assistant provides athletes with accurate speed, distance, and tempo data;